Togekiss/socrates/README.md

 - Create a folder named 'DCE' and download the CLI version of https://github.com/Tyrrrz/DiscordChatExporter
 - Copy the file in the 'res' folder named 'constants copy.py', rename it 'constants.py' and fill in the fields.
-- Manually use DCE to download the channels in the previous folder.
-Should be saved in 'Category name/channel-name.json' format.
-- OR run 'channel_downloader.py'
-- Run 'idAssigner.py'
+- Run 'channel_downloader.py'
+- Manually double check 'character_ids.json'.
+Tupperbox renames (for example, "John Doe" has been renamed to "John D") and aliases (another tupper for the same character, for example, if John Doe has a tupper of his secret identity "Jon Buck") are registered as new, different characters.
+Manually write the same ID on both so they are treated as one single character.
+Save the file and run 'idAssigner.py'.
 - Find the character name in 'constants.py' and type the desired character
+- Find the status in 'constants.py' and type the desired status
 - Run 'scene_finder.py'
-- Find the status in 'constants.py' and type the desired status
-- Run 'url_creator.py'
 - You should have the scenes list in 'out/output.txt'
+  - Additionally, if you want to search for another status, just change the status in 'constants.py' and run 'url_creator.py' again

 ## How does it work?